Streets-Heaver/SHInspect/SHInspect/Documentation/Settings.md

 ## Setup & Settings Screen

 In order to begin using SHInspect you will need to add a window to view.
-This accepts either an automation id or the name (window title).
-These may be generated for you, although it is recommended to add an automation Id to your application especially if the window title can change.
+This accepts either an automation ID or the name (window title).
+These may be generated for you, although it is recommended to add an automation ID to your application especially if the window title can change.

 In order to access the settings screen click the cog in the top left of the SHInspect application.